poketrumpeter/Game_Log_Tracker/README.md

 Step 2) Create a Mongo terminal window by executing mongo.exe

-Step 3) Run the program with @Component uncommented

-- (Don't forget to comment it out after this first run (as noted above)!
-Or it will delete and repopulate the MongoDB.)

-Step 4) In this Mongo terminal window, type db.user.find({})

-Step 5) Copy one of the preset ObjectID string

-Step 6) Compile and run the program with IntelliJ or in terminal in project directory enter this command:
+Step 3) Compile and run the program with IntelliJ or in terminal in project directory enter this command:

  - For windows: mvnw spring-boot:run
  - For MacOS/Linux: ./mvnw spring-boot:run

+Step 4) In the Mongo terminal window, type db.user.find({})

+Step 5) Copy one of the preset ObjectID string

-Step 7) Navigate to " LocalHost:8080/?id="PASTE-USER-ID-HERE" " on your browser
+Step 6) Navigate to " LocalHost:8080/?id="PASTE-USER-ID-HERE" " on your browser

 - (Paste the ObjectID string obtained from step 4 into the "PASTE-USER-ID-HERE" without quotes)

 Step 7) The project should be up and running on your browser!
 Test it out!

+Step 8) If restarting the program, comment out @Component in the MongoCollectionCreator

+- Or it will delete and repopulate the MongoDB, removing your stored information!

 ### System Requirements
 1. mongo and mongod installation (version 4.4)